 The qualified actuary, to whom responsibility for this group of contracts is assigned, shall annually review relevant emerging experience for the purpose of assessing the appropriateness of the anticipated experience assumption.
 If the results of statistical or other testing indicate that previously anticipated experience for a given factor is inadequate, then the qualified actuary shall set a new, adequate, anticipated experience assumption for the factor.

-The company shall sensitivity test risk factors that are not stochastically modeled and examine the impact on the stochastic reserve.
+The company shall sensitivity test material risk factors that are not stochastically modeled and examine the impact on the stochastic reserve.
 The company shall update the sensitivity tests periodically as appropriate.
 The company may update the tests less frequently, but no less than every 3 years, when the tests show less sensitivity of the stochastic reserve to changes in the assumptions being tested or the experience is not changing rapidly.
 Providing there is no material impact on the results of the sensitivity testing, the company may perform sensitivity testing:

 Using samples of the contracts in force rather than performing the entire valuation for each alternative assumption set.